Jmontch/Compact-Rtf-stripper/README.md

 # 5 – Classes presentation
 ## 5.1 - Class RtfStripper
 This class is a part of a compactRtf library to extract text from a Rtf file content.
-The library contains this class, the RtfCommand class which contains Rtf commands, and optional RtfLogger class which is only for debug helps.
+The library contains this class, the _RtfCommand_ class which contains Rtf commands, and optional _RtfLogger_ class which is only for debug helps.

-This class parses  Rtf source, interprets commands,and write extracted text.The main function is stripSource, which has as parameters a Java Reader to read source, and a Java Writer to write extracted text character by character.
+This class parses  Rtf source, interprets commands,and write extracted text.
+The main function is _stripSource_, which has as parameters a Java _Reader_ to read source, and a Java _Writer_ to write extracted text character by character.
 It checks if the first characters are the first characters of a Rtf file "{\rtf", and if no, the return is code NO_RTF.

-For file of limited size, already in memory or being read in a single bloc, static function stripLimitedSource with source in String as parameter,  does stripSource calling and returns extracted text.
-More, static function getLastReturnCode furnishes the return code of the last call to stripLimitedSource.
+For file of limited size, already in memory or being read in a single bloc, static function _stripLimitedSource_ with source in String as parameter,  does _stripSource_ calling and returns extracted text.
+More, static function _getLastReturnCode_ furnishes the return code of the last call to _stripLimitedSource_.

 In addition some utility function are made public (Rtf start sequence check, last EOL delete).